 Being a registered dental hygienist (RDH) in the U.S.A can be a rewarding profession.
 It’s a field that is known to offer flexibility, prestige, financial security, and high levels of job satisfaction.
 However, to be allowed to practice as a hygienist in the U.S, you must have graduated from a dental hygiene program and met the qualifications for your respective state-licensure.

-Dental hygienist job usually involves working in partnership with dentists, each providing their unique professional expertise in matters concerning dental health.
+A job in dental hygienist usually involves working in partnership with dentists, each providing their unique professional expertise in matters concerning dental health.
 The American Dental Hygienist Association (ADHA) recognizes the distinctive roles of dentists and hygienists as complementing one another in a co-therapist environment.
+The work environment can be very agile at times.

 As such, hygienists are recognized as specialists in their field and are thus, responsible for making and implementing clinical dental hygiene decisions.